[I decided to read this book in seven sections. I always wrote about each section before reading on, so I never knew what would be coming next.]

 Enough of love and marriage.
 There’s that other plot going on, in connection with Moore’s travails at the mill, and there’s a set-piece scene early on.
 Moore has discovered that the ringleader of the attack on his consignment of frames is Moses Barraclough, a local tub-thumping lay preacher.
 When we meet him, we realise he really is as bad as his enemies say he is – which is a thought worth storing away for later, I think, when trying to gauge Bronte’s own attitude to the frame-breakers.
 He is a drunken rabble-rouser, and his sidekick Noah is a prototype of the stupid union man who would love to make a rousing speech but keeps fluffing it.
 There are maybe ten or so other men behind them, but all except one of these are shadowy figures.
 And that one, William Farren, is about to become important in the novel.

 We follow Farren to his cottage, denuded to the last sticks of furniture by the hardship he and his family are facing.
 Bronte is doing everything she can to make us outraged that this good man is having to face penury in this way.
-But there seems to be hope: another character is introduced, Hall, the rector of one of the villages.
-He’s nothing like any of useless curates, speaks considerately to Farren – and he offers his former parishioner a no-strings loan.
+But there seems to be hope: another character is introduced, Mr Hall, the rector of one of the villages.
+He’s nothing like the useless curates, speaks considerately to Farren – and he offers his former parishioner a no-strings loan.
 But there’s an ominous ring to the way Farren speaks to him about Moore: ‘I’ve sich an opinion of him now that I think if he’d tak me on again to-morrow I wouldn’t work for him.’
 ‘It is not like you to say so, William.’
 ‘I know it isn’t; but I’m getting different to mysel’; I feel I am changing.’

 It seems that Moore has cast himself down from any hope of occupying the moral high ground.
 Except… it seems he didn’t mean to seem quite so nasty to Farren, who he knows to be a good worker.
 But, as he explains to Yorke, he was forced into a confrontational stance by the circumstances: ‘straitened on all sides as I am, I have nothing for it but to push on.
 I thought it would be idle to palaver long with them.
 I sent them away….’
 It’s the only way he can think of to show the strength of his resolve.
 He is trying to persuade Yorke to do him a big favour, and find some work for Farren.
 But there is no work, as Yorke is keen to remind Moore… but then there is.
 Yorke says he will do his best to find him some work on a farm he owns.